sddevelopment-be/penguin-pragmatic-patterns/src/scripts/prompts/AMMERSE_request_version_two.md

 ---

 With those base values, please proceed to step 3 and 4 of the AMMERSE Impact Analysis evaluation.
-In step 3, only show the full calculation for the Agile value, and provide a summary of the other values.
+In step 3, only show a summary of the calculation, and avoid showing the detailed calculation steps.
 For reference, here are the steps:

 ---- STEP 3 (markdown) ----